Here's our well-informed, yet completely unscientific gut-feel opinion about whether in-person Lightfair will occur in October.

 (This page will be accessible from the inside.lighting home page and will be updated periodically.)

-The simple truth is that one knows for sure whether two of the lighting industry’s most popular events will take place in New York City later this year.
-LEDucation and Lightfair people are working hard to plan each in-person trade show & conference.
+The simple truth is that one knows for sure whether Lightfair will take place in New York City later this year.
+Lightfair people are working hard to plan the in-person trade show & conference.
 Exhibitors are moving forward with plans to build their booths.
-Attendees are booking hotel rooms – all in hopes of convening for these important lighting industry events.
+Attendees are booking hotel rooms – all in hopes of convening for the important lighting industry event.

-A number of factors will impact whether these in-person events actually take place including:
+A number of factors will impact whether the in-person event actually takes place including:

 - Government mandates (New York State and New York City)

-- Venues – How flexible will the New York Hilton and Javits Convention Center be with continued uncertainty?
+- Venue – How flexible will the Javits Convention Center be with continued uncertainty?
 At some point event contracts may get to a toll gate ultimatum of “pay a huge chunk of money or pull out.”

-- Stakeholders: LEDucation and Lightfair people are working closely with exhibitors, partners and other stakeholders to ensure they act in the consensus best interest.
+- Stakeholders: Lightfair people are working closely with exhibitors, partners and other stakeholders to ensure they act in the consensus best interest.

 Lightfair, October 25-29